 In my opinion these valves are not optional extras they are necessary and reduce damage and new operator errors.

-The water chamber valve caps should be painted blue to allow for quick recognitition during deployment.
+The water chamber valve caps should be painted blue as photo left to allow for quick recognitition during deployment.

 The two photos below show the bay at São Luiz in northern Brasil, the tidal range is approx. 10 meters but the shore line is flat and so there are huge sand and mud banks from the high to low tide lines.
 In this case there is approx. 1 kilomete of mud.
 This is the area where the shore sealing boom needs to cover.